Mother 3: Design

 Itoi chose to use the pixelated style of Mother 2 for the Game Boy Advance Mother 3 because he was uninterested in computer graphics trends.
 The series' games were written in the hiragana alphabet instead of in kanji (Chinese characters) so as to remain accessible to young children.
 Itoi described the game world as governed by a "might equals right ... macho" power struggle.
 The antagonist, Porky, was designed as a "symbol of humankind", complementing Itoi's view of evil on a fungible morality spectrum with "pranks" and "crimes" at its extremes.
 Itoi compared the way in which the characters realize their psychic powers with menstruation and added that human physiology was "one of his themes".
 Players sweat when learning an ability based on Itoi's belief of how physical struggle facilitates growth.
 He also included characters like the Magypsies and Duster (who has a bad leg) to show the value of having friends with different qualities.

 Another of his themes was the duality of the seriousness and lightheartedness of games, which is why he added a serious death scene to the first chapter.
-Itoi's Nintendo 64 version of the scenario was darker, "dirtier", and more upsetting, though the final version changed little in concept.
+Itoi's Nintendo 64 version of the final battle was darker, "dirtier", and more upsetting, though the final version changed little in concept.
 Itoi attributed the change in tone to his own growth and the character composition of the new development team.
 Itoi later reflected on the ending's lesson on the virtue of helping bad people.
 Itoi felt that the ending's renewal theme reflected his worldview of appreciating our time on Earth in light of the planet's inevitable end.
 Much of the rest of the script was written after-hours at a local hotel where they would continue their work.